open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 ![Telemetry Schema](./img/0240-telemetry-schema-v1.1-to-v1.2.png)

-> Note 1: Each signal definition, where possible, reuses the existing syntax and semantics defined by the semantic conventions.
-Each signal definition is also identified by a unique name (or ID), making schemas easy to traverse, validate, and diff.
+> Note 1: Each signal definition, where possible, reuses the existing syntax and
+> semantics defined by the semantic conventions.
+Each signal definition is also
+> identified by a unique name (or ID), making schemas easy to traverse, validate
+> , and diff.
+>

-> Note 2: This hierarchy of telemetry schemas helps large organizations in collaborating on the Application Telemetry Schema.
-It enables different aspects of an Application Telemetry Schema to be managed by various teams.
+> Note 2: This hierarchy of telemetry schemas helps large organizations in
+> collaborating on the Application Telemetry Schema.
+It enables different
+> aspects of an Application Telemetry Schema to be managed by various teams.
+>

-> Note 3: For all the elements that make up the Application Telemetry Schema, a general mechanism of annotation or tagging will be integrated in order to attach additional traits, characteristics, or constraints, allowing vendors and companies to extend the definition of concepts defined by OpenTelemetry.
+> Note 3: For all the elements that make up the Application Telemetry Schema, a
+> general mechanism of annotation or tagging will be integrated in order to
+> attach additional traits, characteristics, or constraints, allowing vendors
+> and companies to extend the definition of concepts defined by OpenTelemetry.
+>

-> Note 4: Annotations and Tags can also be employed to modify schemas for diverse audiences.
-For example, the public version of a schema can exclude all signals or other metadata labeled as private.
-Similarly, elements can be designated as exclusively available for beta testers.
-These annotations can also identify attributes as PII (Personally Identifiable Information), and privacy policy enforcement can be implemented at various levels (e.g., in the generated client SDK or in a proxy).
+> Note 4: Annotations and Tags can also be employed to modify schemas for
+> diverse audiences.
+For example, the public version of a schema can exclude all
+> signals or other metadata labeled as private.
+Similarly, elements can be
+> designated as exclusively available for beta testers.
+These annotations can
+> also identify attributes as PII (Personally Identifiable Information), and
+> privacy policy enforcement can be implemented at various levels (e.g., in the
+> generated client SDK or in a proxy).

 Several OTEPs will be dedicated to the precise definition of the structure and the format of Telemetry Schema v1.2.
 The rules for resolving overrides